playcanvas/developer.playcanvas.com/content/en/user-manual/designer/settings.md

 To add a skybox, create a cubemap asset and then assign it to the cubemap slot in the settings panel.

 Note, if you are using a Prefiltered Cubemap, the skybox will be used as the default environment map for all Physical materials.

+### Skybox Intensity

+This is a slider that controls the intensity or brightness of the skybox.
+The value can range from 0 (totally black) to 32 (brightest).

+### Skybox Mip

+When using a Prefiltered Skybox, you can select the skybox mip that you want to display.
+Each mip is a more blurred version of the original Skybox.
+You can use this to show a more blurred / abstract version of your original Skybox for example for artistic purposes.

 ## Camera